 A Science and an Art

 “Pruning is considered by some horticulturists to be both a science and an art,” according to the University of California Extension’s guide to pruning.
 The science is in understanding the plant.
-The art is in seeing the beauty of the plant in how it responds to pruning, giving it a natural shape.
+The art is in seeing the beauty of the plant and how it responds to pruning, giving it a natural shape.

 That’s right: A well-pruned landscape will look natural.
 “Good pruning is essentially invisible,” the guide says.
 If you must continually remove a lot of dead wood or trim shrubs that grow at a high rate, it may mean the plant is a bad fit for the landscape.